grincc/docs/CODE_OF_CONDUCT.md

+# What is our purpose?

+**GRIN Community Council** arose from the desire to create a community that empowers freedom for all.

+*We think that everyone should have the same opportunities to create, connect, and interact, and because of this, we are working together inside our community to make this a reality.*

+# What are our values?

+Our values are our moral compass that guide how we interact with others in our community.
+If you share these same values, you’re already one of us.

+## Collaboration:

+It is about collaboration, not competition.
+What is good for you is good for me.
+Working together and being transparent with each other is a fundamental part of what makes Minima tick.

+## Participation:

+Like the protocol, we will only succeed if everyone is an active participant.
+Put the work in, and you will be rewarded.

+## Empowerment:

+ We are working for freedom, and so we give everyone the freedom they need to thrive.
+No matter who you are.

+## Accountability:

+With empowerment comes accountability.
+We trust each other to take responsibility when things go wrong, making sure that we first attempt to resolve any issues ourselves.

 ### Attribution

 This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.

 Community Impact Guidelines were inspired by Mozilla’s code of conduct enforcement ladder.

+Purpose and values are derived from http://docs.minima.global/docs/about/welcome

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.